Towards Fast, Adaptive, and Hardware-Assisted User-Space Scheduling: User Interrupt, Limitation and Design

 In this example, we use a two-level scheduling mechanism to achieve adaptive QoS control with scheduling (Figure \ref{fig:scheduler}).
 Each worker thread is associated with a local queue of requests to be executed.
 The local scheduler acts in the following situations: 1) when it sees an incoming request on the queue, 2) or when a function got timed-out/preempted.
 Local queues for each worker manage execution of functions in a FIFO order.
 Preempted long-running functions go into the global ``running list'' together with their context.
 Finished functions go into the global ``free list'' and the contexts are reused.
 A centralized running and free context list, which the scheduler maintains, help with better load balancing.

 Furthermore, we can adaptively control the time quantum based on past latency distributions and real-time load.
 Algorithm 1 shows a time quantum controller that manages the change of user-level scheduler dynamically\footnote{For heavy tail identification and definition of tail index on line 7 in the algorithm, please refer to the methodology~\cite{tools00p2, crovella1999estimating}.
 We use a similar statistical test to determine the direction of changing quanta, that can easily be implemented and enforced with our API under dynamic workloads.
 A feedback controller can also be integrated with our API. } (which is demonstrated in section~\ref{sec:coloc}).
 During high load, the preemption interval becomes lower, ensuring timely and precise interrupt delivery to the right application thread.
 We set the period for the routine of changing time quanta as 10 sec, $L_{high}$ as 90\% of max load, and $L_{low}$ as 10\% of max load.
 The tail index (0 $\le \alpha < 2$) is considered as a heavy tail distribution~\cite{crovella1999estimating}.
-The minimal time quantum is 3us, which is enabled by UINTR and LibUtimer, and earlier mechanisms cannot reach because of the jittering.
+The UINTR and LibUtimer enable a minimum time quantum of 3 microseconds, a level that previous mechanisms couldn't attain due to issues with jitter.
 It ensures microsecond-scale tail latency.
 In practice, the hyperparameters can be adapted to different workloads from tracking past request data with our API.